MEXICAN PICKLED ONIONS

 Gold Line: Sprinkles of Inspiration | confettiandbliss.com

 Have you ever tried this Mexican condiment at home or on vacation?
-Have you served it on Taco Tuesday, or for Cinco de Mayo celebrations?
-Join the conversation on pickled red onions in the comment section below!
+Would you like to serve it on Taco Tuesday, or for a Cinco de Mayo celebration?
+Join the conversation on pickled red onions in the comments below.

 Similar Posts